 General Rules

-The Web Service Interoperability (WS-I) Profile is one of the most important standards in regards to SOAP-based APIs, and it provides a minimum foundation for writing Web Services that can work together.
+The Web Service Interoperability (WS-I) Profile is one of the most important standards in regard to SOAP-based APIs, and it provides a minimum foundation for writing Web Services that can work together.
 WS-I provides a guideline on how services are “exposed” to each other and how they transfer information (referred to as ‘messaging’).
 It is a profile for implementing specific versions of some of the most important Web Service standards such as WSDL, SOAP, XML, etc. Adhering to certain profiles implicitly indicates adhering to specific versions of these Web Services standards.
 WS-I Basic Profile v1.1 provides guidance for using XML 1.0, HTTP 1.1, UDDI, SOAP 1.1, WSDL 1.1, and UDDI 2.0.
 WS-I Basic Profile 2.0 provides guidance for using SOAP 1.2, WSDL 1.1, UDDI 2.0, WS-Addressing, and MTOM.
 SOAP 1.2 provides a clear processing model and leads to better interoperability.
 WSDL 2.0 was designed to solve the interoperability issues found in WSDL 1.1 by using improved SOAP 1.2 bindings.

 [WS-01] All WSDLs MUST conform to WS-I Basic Profile 2.0.
 WSDL 1.2 MAY be used.